 ZSR's Collaborative Problem-Solving grants do not prioritize awards based on issue areas.
 Instead, the only two requirements are that projects must be place-based and collaborative.
 Proposals can be at various stages of the collaborative problem-solving process.
-ZSR will place a low priority on projects focused on identifying needs; rather, ZSR is interested in supporting communities that use collaborative problem-solving processes that lead inclusive, equitable and sustainable solutions, including increasing understanding of an issue, generating ideas, and/or testing and implementing inclusive solutions to community challenges and opportunities.
+ZSR places a low priority on projects focused on identifying needs; rather, ZSR is interested in supporting communities that use collaborative problem-solving processes that lead inclusive, equitable and sustainable solutions, including increasing understanding of an issue, generating ideas, and/or testing and implementing inclusive solutions to community challenges and opportunities.

 6. What are the parameters or preferences that would strengthen a Collaborative Problem-Solving grant request?